This page needs an update because many changes were introduced by Firefox Quantum (v57+).

 QuickJava / FlashDisable

 It's wise to keep plugins disabled except when they're necessary.
-These extensions add a Address Toolbar button you can use to quickly enable and disable Flash, Java, and Silverlight plugins.
+These extensions add an Address Toolbar button you can use to quickly enable and disable Flash, Java, and Silverlight plugins.
 (Note 4)

 Search for flashdisable

-This one controls for Flash only.
-Use it if Java and Silverlight are not installed.
+If Flash is all you need to control, use this one.
 Set these two options in preferences.
 (Experiment with the third one.)

 Reload current tab on Flash activation Disable Flash on Firefox startup

 This one controls Flash, Java, and Silverlight.
 Set these options in preferences.